IR1SHM4N/AustralianIntelligence/AustralianHierarchalPromotionProtocol.md

 ## The Protocol

-- Citizen must be an Australian Citizenship for at least 1 week †
+- Citizen must be an Australian Citizenship for at least 1 week. †
-- Citizen must show that they are capable of holding responsibilities to the occuring rank that they want to be in
+- Citizen must show that they are capable of holding responsibilities to the occuring rank that they want to be in.
-- Citizen must have their account made in 2016 or lower
+- Citizen must have their account made in 2016 or lower.
 - Citizen must show distinguishability and the ambition to contribute in verbal form and effort.
 - Citizen must be reccomended by at least one other person to take up the role.
 - Citizen must show good moral character, allowing himself to be a role model/representative for the group.

 _† Foreign Policies may override this and allow this to be ruled out.
-The occurance must be important_
+The occurance must be important._